 Hypothesis: Increasing the number of available camera traps and trapping days will increase detection probabilities and hence species diversity.

 Findings: Increasing the number of cameras had a net positive effect specifically in grasslands and deserts.
 The greater number of camera traps returned higher capture rates.
-Furthermore, Increasing the length of the study did no increase capture rate or diversity.
+Furthermore, Increasing the length of the study did not increase capture rate or diversity.

-Chapter 2: Quantifying the extend of microclimatic amelioration of natural fabrics and estimating effects on native and exotic seedlings.
+Chapter 2: Quantifying the extent of microclimatic amelioration of natural fabrics and estimating effects on native and exotic seedlings.

 Purpose: To quantify the extent to which different natural fabrics facilitate the understory annual plant growth in comparison to the open gap.

 Questions: How do different natural fabrics such as burlap, cotton, and nursery seedling cloth affect microclimatic parameters such as RH, temperature, and light?
 How do different fabrics affect understory annual growth?
-Are annuals and foundation plants facilitated to the same extend?
+Are annuals and foundation plants facilitated to the same extent?

 Hypothesis: Fabrics will lower the amplitude of variation in microclimatic parameters such as temperature, RH, and radiation relative to the open.
 Germination rates of annual plants and foundation species do not differ between different fabrics and it will all be higher than the open gap.